glasgowm148/ergonaut-handbook/Guides/yield/off-chain.md

 Please note that these figures are subject to change and depend on the actual bridge traffic.
 The more traffic the bridge has, the higher the potential rewards for the watcher.

-## Oracles: Fueling Ergo's Smart Contracts
+## Oracles: Empowering Ergo's dApps

 Oracles play a pivotal role in DeFi by providing external data (e.g., price feeds) to smart contracts.
 Ergo's ecosystem utilizes oracles for various applications, including stablecoins and financial instruments.

-> To join the existing oracle pool, you will need a *Gold Pool Oracle Token*.
+> To join the existing Gold oracle pool, you will need a *Gold Pool Oracle Token*.
 These tokens are periodically made available through [auctions](https://ergoauctions.org/artwork/78263e5613557e129f075f0a241287e09c4204be76ad53d77d6e7feebcccb001), providing a fair and transparent process for potential participants.
 {.is-warning}